ericbigpanda/docs.bigpanda.io/_integrations/logicmonitor.md

 ---
-layout: integration
+layout: integration·
 title: "LogicMonitor"
 draft: true
 type: System Monitoring

 ---

 #### Create a LogicMonitor Webhook Notification

-Login to LogicMonitor and go to "Settings" > "Integrations" "Add" -> "Custom HTTP Delivery"
+Login to LogicMonitor and go to "Settings" > "Integrations" > "Add" > "Custom HTTP Delivery"

 * Name: 'BigPanda'
-Important for Acknowledge feature: ״Use different URLs or data formats to notify on various alert activity״
+* Select ״Use different URLs or data formats to notify on various alert activity״ (Important for Acknowledge feature)
-* make sure "New Alerts" and "Cleared" are checked
+* Make sure "New Alerts" and "Cleared" are checked
 * HTTP Method: HTTP Post
 * URL for New and Cleared alerts: `https://api.bigpanda.io/data/integrations/logicmonitor?$URL_PARAMS`
 * Alert Data: choose "raw" and format: "JSON"